Debating Keeping Your Cat Indoors Or Letting Them Outside?

 But if your kitty’s got their claws, and you’re still on the fence about whether to let them outdoors, here are a few things to consider.

 Indoor cats have quite a few things going for them that contribute to their longer average lifespans.
-Outdoor cats face a lot of day-to-day dangers outside that indoor cats don’t.
+Outdoor cats face a lot of day-to-day dangers that indoor cats don’t.

 Indoor cats won’t: